AnyChart/docs.anychart.com/Basic_Charts/Box_Chart.md

 **Note:** By default the width is 0.

-That is how it looks like:
+This is how it looks like:

 ```
 // configure whiskers